 We condemn the recent abhorrent violence in Ukraine and call on all parties to pressure Ukraine to end the violence, allow investigations into allegations of police abuse, and repeal its new anti-democratic laws.
 [UPDATE January 28: These laws have since been repealed]

-We strongly urge the Ukrainian government to fully reverse recent anti-democratic that effectively criminalizes political, civil and social activities.
-Of particular concern are bans on public assembly, criminalization of international collaboration and the labeling of NGOs as 'foreign agents', restrictions on information sharing and repressive regulations governing NGO activities in general.
+We strongly urge the Ukrainian government to fully reverse recent anti-democratic national legislation adopted on January 16 that effectively criminalizes political, civil and social activities.
+Of particular concern are bans on public assembly, criminalization of international collaboration and the labeling of NGOs as ‘foreign agents’, restrictions on information sharing and repressive regulations governing NGO activities in general.
 Far from posing a threat to society, these activities help to develop community life, build peace and protect the free and frank exchange of ideas.